xtremestuff/protune-transforms/README.md

 The DCTL files contain ACES IDTs and various Gamma/Gamut transforms.

-Older instances of the transforms with the colour matrices are contained in the Legacy folder.
+Older instances of the transforms with the colour derived matrices are contained in the Legacy folder.

 ### LUT Folder